If you would like your child to attend our school, please follow the link to the Local Authority website, and complete the application form.

 - -Can lead to poor attendance

-- -How do you monitor attendance? – School employs a member of staff to monitor attendance and punctuality and to work with families in improving attendance to be the best it can be.
-Last year’s number of lates analysed by number of children, how many times each child was late and total number of minutes lost. -QRA reports this information regularly to school governors
+- How do you monitor attendance? – School attendance is monitored by the Assistant Headteacher (Inclusion).
+She works with families in improving attendance to be the best it can be.
+Last year’s number of lates/absence was analysed by; percentage absence, number of children, how many times each child was late and total number of minutes lost. -QRA reports this information regularly to school governors

-- -How do you monitor lates, what are your trigger points? details of the process i.e. letter. – The late register is completed by the parent, then staff record this on SIMs (Our computer register), Parent Support Advisor checks this weekly and speaks to parents on Monday/Tuesday morning if possible to discuss any issues in person.
+- How do you monitor lates, what are your trigger points? details of the process i.e. letter. – The late register is completed by the parent, then staff record this on SIMs (Our computer register), the Inclusion leader checks this weekly and speaks to parents where possible to discuss any issues in person.
 Should this require further acknowledgement, warning letters are sent to parents of persistent absentees (amount of sessions and minutes of missed learning) – evidence data sheet sent.
 Home visits are undertaken if needed.
 Early Help Assessment initiated if there is a need.
-Internal panels to support families of pupils who are persistently absent are termly run by PSA and a governor or Headteacher.
+Internal panels to support families of pupils who are persistently absent are run each term by the Assistant Headteacher (Inclusion) and a governor or Headteacher.

-- – For any child who was late for 100 mins of more in the summer term what action was taken? – letter sent to the parent explaining that it will be monitored
+- For any child who was late for 100 mins or more in the summer term what action was taken? – letter sent to the parent explaining that it will be monitored

-- -Do you hold internal panel meetings?
-If so, who attends and what is the frequency? – Yes – termly meetings are run by the PSA and a governor or Headteacher
+- Do you hold internal panel meetings?
+If so, who attends and what is the frequency? – Yes – termly meetings are run by the Assistant Headteacher (Inclusion) and a governor or Headteacher

-- -For your annual attendance target do you accept the LA target or do you challenge? – Challenge, we aim to meet this years school Target of 95%.
+- For your annual attendance target do you accept the LA target or do you challenge? – Challenge, we aim to meet this year’s school Target of 96%.
 The school has improved rates of attendance for the past 3 Years running and we wish to be comparable to National attendance of 96% ASAP.